-Being pregnant is so exciting (and emotional, and vulnerable, and stressful, and a little scary, and overwhelming!).
+Being pregnant and becoming a parent is exciting, emotional, vulnerable, stressful, scary, and overwhelming!
 You’re probably experiencing all kinds of new sensations– some of which are amazing, while others are unsettling and leave you with a list of questions that’s a mile long!
-And, as if it isn’t hard enough to find reliable, trustworthy, honest information, being pregnant makes it even harder!
+And, as if it isn’t hard enough to find reliable, honest information, being pregnant or looking after a baby makes it even harder!
 Well-intentioned articles are popping into your inbox, unsolicited advice is flying at you, and Google is no match for Great Auntie Ella’s big opinions.

-Our Healthy Pregnancy physiotherapy workshop combines education, exercises, and light-hearted humour for a restorative day of learning and laughing that leaves you feeling like you’ve got this.
-(Because you totally do!)
+Growing with You- combines the knowledge and experience of occupational and physical therapists to help guide you through your pregnancy journey and beyond.
+Join us for education, exercises, and light-hearted humour for a restorative course of learning and laughing that leaves you feeling like you’ve got this because you do!

 - All about the changes happening to your body.

-- What’s normal and what’s not when it comes to peeing (leaking), prolapse, and pain.
-Spoiler: none of it is normal, but all of it is figure-out-able!
+- What’s normal and not concerning peeing (leaking), prolapse, and pain?
+Spoiler: none of it is normal, but all is figure-out-able!

 - Why pelvic health is so important in pregnancy.

-- What pelvic health physiotherapy is, and why it helps before and after baby.
+- What pelvic health physiotherapy is, and why it helps before and after a baby.

 - How to get a head start on preparing for and maximizing your recovery.

-- 4 uninterrupted hours of education, exercises and education with a pelvic floor physiotherapist
+- Nine hours of education, exercises, and education with pelvic health and occupational therapists

 - Educational worksheets, PDFs, and videos